 By showing your theatre ticket at the monuments and museums in Avignon and Villeneuve lès Avignon, you can benefit from the special "Avignon Passion Pass" price which offers reduced admission.
 Information at the Tourist Office.

 Another attractive deal has been offered in the past by the Off Festival.
 If you bought a pass, La Carte du Off, you were entitled to 30% off ticket prices to every Off show as well as discounts on trains and local transport and half-price admission to the Palais des Papes and many of Avignon's other tourist sights.

 Click here for our full guide to the best places to eat in Avignon, from Michelin-starred gastronomic restaurants to great-value informal brasseries.

-The Festival du Off has an online page of classified room ads.
-If you read French, it's worth trying the Off Festival site's French-language page of classified room ads, which usually has a lot more offers.
+If you read French, it's worth trying the Off Festival site's French-language page of classified room ads, which usually has offers of accommodation.

 And if you are unwise enough to arrive without a reservation, the tourist office maintains a daily list of available accommodation for you to try your chances on the spot.

 Click here to book a hotel in Avignon